Cinnamon

 Storage

-6-12 months for optimal flavor; remains usable up to 2 years fresh · Up to 5 years in freezer with minimal quality loss frozen
+6-12 months for optimal flavor; usable up to 2 years with gradual potency loss fresh · N/A frozen

 Nutrition